dcardin14/MB2KML/README.md

 ****THE MISSING FEATURES, in my opinion are as follows: Obviously, forkers can do as they please, but I'd love to merge some of the following functionality into the main branch if someone is kind enough to help!:

-1.)
-Shapefile output (if it doesn't add too much complexity ...
-I love quick and easy and it's meant to be a minimalist program.)
-2.)
-Calculated acreage in the filename or layer name of the output.
-3.)
-Handling for curves.
-Currently, only straight lines are supported.
-4.)
-Allow comments in the MB file.
-It would be great to say "//this is the corner by the red barn" after a deed call.

-THANKS FOR TAKING THE TIME TO READ THIS!!!